reesecantu/cantus-kitchen/README.md

 - prioritize certain ingredient types
 - log in protected recipe adding page
 - set specific servings number for each recipe when making a grocery list
+- users to have their own accounts with their own recipes